RogueRope/SurvivalGuide/the-n-principles-of-rogue-rope.md

 ---
 description: >-
-  BlaBla, loosely based on the Burning Man principles.
+  Loosely based on the Burning Man principles.
 Didn’t want to have exactly 10 principles, smells like religion.
 So we have N principles, N is variable, could be more, could be less.
-Could change
+Could change, might as well stay the same.
 ---

 # The N Principles of Rogue Rope